Northwest Europe and North America

 Regional Secretariat Northwest Europe and North America in Regensburg

 In May 2011 the World Heritage Visitor Centre Regensburg inside the historic Salt Barn was opened.
-It is an offer which provides information, education and interactive experience for visitors as well as locals.
+It provides information, education and interactive experience for visitors as well as locals.
 Modern technologies in addition to traditional presentation methods and unique exhibits implement the essence of Heritage Regensburg here.

 Who we are